A Very Efficient Korea Itinerary for 7 Days

 First stop is in Jeonju, the capital of the Jeollabuk province.
 The city was also the capital of the Hubaekje Kingdom (892-936) and the spiritual capital of the Joseon Dynasty (Korea’s most definitive era).

 You’re now in foodie country because, in my not so humble opinion, Korean food is leaps and bounds better here than anywhere else!
-It’s the country’s main agricultural center, and I was thoroughly spoiled getting to live in first Jeollabuk and then Jeollanam for three years.
+This is the country’s main agricultural center, and I was thoroughly spoiled getting to live in first Jeollabuk and then Jeollanam for three years.
 It’s to the point that I really don’t like eating Korean food in Seoul because it’s not as good, and all my friends and students agree.

 ANYWAY, the two big things you want here are eat bibimbap and explore Jeonju’s Hanok Village.
 Store your luggage at the train station and then grab a taxi to the Hanok Village, which is where you can grab a lunch of bibimbap.
 I personally liked the bibimbap at Jongno Hwegwan 종로회관.

-Walk off lunch by wandering around the village!
+Walk off lunch by wandering around the village.
 It’s such a cute area, and I actually like it better than Bukchon because it’s more enclosed.
 The best view is if you climb up the small mountain nearby and look over the hanoks.

 Stop 2: Namwon